 The energy discharged per cycle is depicted in Figure 3.
-Capacity appears to have decreased linearly over time with a SOH of \sim 84% after \sim 2,965 cycles apparent.
+It can be seen that capacity has generally decreased over time.
+The data suggests a SOH of \sim 85% after \sim 2,610 cycles.

 Figure 3: Energy discharged per cycle by the Sony battery pack